dragontaoran/proj_two_phase_mexy/simulation/robust03/README.md

-nsieve = 20
+nsieve = 20, 30
 n2 = 400
-When both the errors in Y and X are multiplicative, both methods are biased.
+When X has multiplicative error.